OOD-EMOJi/FinalMaze/README.md

 1. Download the `EMOJI` package and place in a folder alongside your `LepinskiEngine` directory
 1. Add the line `import EMOJI.*;` to the beginning of `LepinskiEngine/GameEngine.java`
-1. Modify the constructor of `LepinskiEngine/GameEngine.java`:
+1. Modify the constructor of `LepinskiEngine/GameEngine.java` to use our teams:
     1. To use our hiding team: modify line 44 and set `other_team = new EMOJiHiding();`
     1. To use our searching team: modify line 43 and set `the_team = new EMOJISearchingTeam1();`
-1. Open your terminal at the folder containing this repository and run
+1. Run
 ````
 $ javac LepinskiEngine/GameEngine.java
 $ java LepinskiEngine.GameEngine